Dublin Release Notes¶

-Release notes are cumulative for the release, meaning this release note for Casablanca will have an entry for each Major, Minor, and Maintenance release, if applicable.
-Information that is applicable regardless of release is included in the Getting Started With ONAP section of this document.
+Release notes are cumulative for the release, meaning this release note for the Dublin release will have an entry for each Major, Minor, and Maintenance release, if applicable.

 Each component within the ONAP solution maintains their own component level release notes and links to those release notes are provided below.
 Details on the specific items delivered in each releaese by each component is maintained in the component specific release notes.